 Students follow the TR063 Physical Sciences course in their Junior and Senior Fresh years and must take the prescribed modules in both first and second years in Physics (20 credits each year) and Mathematics (20 credits and then 15 credits, respectively) as well as the History, Ethics and Philosophy of Science (5 credits) in the second year.
 The Physics course in these first two years includes introductory Astrophysics lectures.
 In the Junior and Senior Sophister (third and fourth) years students take a variety of specialist astrophysics and computational modules as well as core Physics modules.
-In the Senior Sophister year, students work on a research project either in Physics or Astrophysics.
-Projects in Astrophysics take place in one of the Astrophysics research groups in the School, the School of Cosmic Physics, Dublin Institute for Advanced Studies (DIAS), Armagh Observatory or at another institution/observatory.
+In the Senior Sophister year, students work on a capstone research project either in Astrophysics or Physics.
+Projects in either Astrophysics or Physics take place in one of the Astrophysics or Physics research groups in the School, the School of Cosmic Physics, Dublin Institute for Advanced Studies (DIAS), Armagh Observatory or at another institution/observatory.